Viruliant/damcc-doc/damcc.md

 linking) _"It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures."_ --Alan Perlis

+####  "`C`" Compiler (`damcc`) as the DI of the "`C`" language --
+Rarely is a language as well put together as `C`, Mixing `C` and assembly can often be as simple as not translating the assembly parts of the `C` code.
+A lot of compromises were made to do this; `C` is not so much a language so much as it is basically assembly and just as dangerous. `C` is a notoriously "Dumb" language, in that it will do exactly what **you** tell it to do; Including the set of all known computer *bugs*: memory leaks, stack overflows, disk destruction, or worse.

+#### (ELF Format) Relocatable Object "`.o`" Files --
+Relocatable object files are files that are in the "elf" executable and linkable format.
+To Dynamically link to each foreign function call requires parsing header files to see which header provides each function that is used in the current file, to properly call the function and throw an error if a function isn't available. "`.o`" files are binary data assembly with symbols packed in, based on a specification.
+This is the format for linux executables and libraries, These files are the raw inputs to "linkers".
+Translating from "`C`" to "`.o`" linkable binary files is the goal here and the definition of compiling.

 ## Metaprogramming with **OMeta**
 See [@Warth_video2009] for what OMeta Is, this section is about how it works.